 The Schengen Agreement was further supplemented by the Schengen Convention in the year 1990.
 This law proposed the popular abolishment of systematic internal border controls and it was in absolute favor of creating a common visa policy.
 Under this law, the region would operate as though it was one state, which allowed for travelers to move within the countries without border controls, and therefore, travel would be more rapid and people would have the ability to go between countries far more freely.

-It is important to note, however, that there are external border controls for anyone entering or exiting the Schengen Area.
+It is important to note, however, that there were, and still are, external border controls for anyone entering or exiting the Schengen Area.
 The agreements and the rules adopted under the Schengen Convention led to the creation of the Schengen Area in the year 1995, and it just so happens to be the one that we currently see in place today as well.

 More and more European Union member states started signing the Agreement, and it was ultimately decided that the Schengen Agreement would be included in the procedures of the EU.
 The Agreement was added to the Amsterdam Treaty in 1997, which went into effect two years later in 1998.

 Today, the Schengen Area is made up of twenty-six states in total.
 Four of these countries are not members of the European Union, but the other twenty-two partake in both the policies of the EU and the stipulations of the Schengen Agreement.
 The states that are included in the Schengen Area, in alphabetical order, are…

 There are also three areas that are not members but have open borders.
 These states are Monaco, San Marino and Vatican City.